There’s a saying in German: “Aller Anfang ist schwer.” (“All beginnings are hard.”)

 If you’re just starting out, BBC’s Talk German is a great resource.
 It’s particularly helpful if you’d like to visit Germany in the near future, since it’ll teach you how to ask for directions, check in at a hotel, buy food or souvenirs and more.

-Rosetta Stone is a popular program to learn German online.
+Rosetta Stone is a popular program to learn German online for beginners.
 The lessons are designed to teach you naturally, with lots of visuals and with native-speaker audio, so you’ll begin to gain an ear for the language even as you’re learning foundational grammar and conversational skills.

 One of its most unique features is speech recognition that will train you to speak with the proper pronunciation.
 They also have a “stories” feature that teaches you German in a narrative context, which is great for holding your attention—especially if you’re someone who doesn’t do well with rote memorization.